 Most neck pain can be treated at home.
 Try a heating pad or ice for 10 to 15 minutes every few hours.
 Avoid more injury by changing how you sit or sleep.
 Try physical therapy.
 Your doctor may suggest anti-inflammatory medicine or prescribe other medicines.
 Surgery is rarely done.

 You can avoid some neck pain with new habits.
 Avoid spending time in positions that stress your neck.
 Sit straight in your chair with your feet flat on the floor.
 Take short breaks.
 Don't sleep on your stomach with your neck twisted.
 Try using pillows that keep your neck straight.

 Neck pain can be caused by activities that strain the neck.
 Slouching, painting a ceiling, or sleeping with your neck twisted are some things that can cause neck pain.
 These kinds of activities can lead to neck strain, a sprain, or a spasm of the neck muscles.

 Neck pain can also be caused by an injury.
 A fall from a ladder or whiplash from a car accident can cause neck pain.
 Some less common medical problems can also lead to neck pain, such as:

 - Narrowing of the spinal canal in the neck (cervical spinal stenosis).

 - Rheumatoid arthritis.

 You may feel a knot, stiffness, or severe pain in your neck.
-The pain may spread to your shoulders, upper back, or arms.
+The pain may be worse when you move.
+It may spread to your shoulders, upper back, or arms.
 You may get a headache.
 You may not be able to move or turn your head and neck easily.